Posted May 3, 2016

 “Microsoft has been observing the activities of a cyber espionage group that has leveraged a Windows patching system in attacks aimed at organizations in South and Southeast Asia.

-The APT actor, dubbed by Microsoft “Platinum,” has been active since at least 2009, primarily targeting victims via spear phishing attacks.
+The APT actor, dubbed by Microsoft “Platinum,” has been active since at least 2009, primarily targeting victims via spear Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers. attacks.
 Its activities have mainly focused on government organizations, intelligence agencies, defense institutes and ISPs, and the information stolen by the group has been used for indirect economic advantages, not for direct financial gain.”

 – Security Week